WDI-SEA/notes/05-node-express/express-sequelize/many-to-many.md

 });
 ```

 Take some time to use these helper functions to add more toys and more pets!
+NOTE: If you are querying the PetToys table in a `psql` shell you will need to wrap the table name within quotations i.e. "PetToys".

 ### Get all pets that use a toy